 - He has been late three times

-- His production goals have been below standards on many occasions.
+- His production goals have been below standards on several occasions.

 - Two of his coworkers have reported that he seems to be extremely agitated most of the time and in a “very cranky mood.”
 (You checked this out with some other employees and found it to be true.)

-Today he was late for the forth time.
+Today he was late for the fourth time.
 You have called him into your office for a performance counseling meeting.

 1. Start the meeting

-First, start off by being firm and confident.
+First, start by being firm and confident.
 For example:

 2. Use your power base